 - 1 small carrot chopped

 - 8 oz container vegan cream cheese or 1 cup cashew cream*

-- 1/4 cup nutritional yeast
+- ¼ cup nutritional yeast

 - 2 cups pre-cooked brown rice

-Pre-heat oven to 350 degrees.
+- Pre-heat oven to 350 degrees.

-Add olive oil, onion, garlic and celery to saute pan and cook for 5 mins.
+- Add olive oil, onion, garlic and celery to saute pan and cook for 5 mins.

-Add vegetable broth, carrots and broccoli, cover and cook for another 10 mins.
+- Add vegetable broth, carrots and broccoli, cover and cook for another 10 mins.

-Mix in vegan cream cheese or cashew cream, nutritional yeast, tamari, rice and beans.
+- Mix in vegan cream cheese or cashew cream, nutritional yeast, tamari, rice and beans.

-Place in oven safe dish.
+- Place in 8x8 or 9x9 oven safe dish.